Sixth form/ High School

 UK and New Zealand students please contact our UK fundraising team on 017907 63194 or email:

 Rachel Daniels – firstname.lastname@example.org

 Georgie Scott – email@example.com

 Pippa Disney – email@example.com

-To find out more or for help and support for US students for fundraising, please contact anyone in our US fundraising team on 9739200487 or email:
+US students please contact our US fundraising team on 9739200487 or email:

 UK Annual Operation Wallacea Grand Prize Draw – results

 Operation Wallacea Trust grand prize draw 2015 – 2016

 1st prize – A brand new Fiat Panda or the cash prize equivalent (pending decision) – Bela Mehta